We can help you in three ways:

 ✔ Help you start your resolution plan

 ✔ Answer your questions

 The Assessment is packed full of the information and resources to help you decide your next steps.
-It’s confidential and tailored to you.
+Moreover, it’s confidential and tailored to you.
 Because it’s a stand-alone service, you don’t need to permanently hire us to have an Assessment.
-Our Assessment is a flat-fee.
+Also, our Assessment is a flat-fee.